mosip/documentation/docs/Steps-to-Install-and-Configure-HDFS.md

 mv hadoop-2.8.1 hadoop
 ```

-### Set Environment Variables in each machine in the cluster
+## Set Environment variables in each machine in the cluster
 Add Hadoop binaries to your PATH.
 Edit `/home/hadoop/.bashrc` or `/home/hadoop/.bash_profile` and add the following line:
 ```
 export HADOOP_HOME=$HOME/hadoop